theTigerDuck/turnstile-captcha/README.md

 ```

 After installing the module via composer or manual install you must set the spam
-protector to NocaptchaProtector, this needs to be set in your site's config file
+protector to TurnstileCaptchaProtector, this needs to be set in your site's config file
-normally this is mysite/\_config/config.yml.
+normally this is mysite/_config/config.yml.
 ```yml
 SilverStripe\SpamProtection\Extension\FormSpamProtectionExtension:
     default_spam_protector: Terraformers\TurnstileCaptcha\Forms\TurnstileCaptchaProtector